emmanuelgjr/2025LLMTop10Mapping/ASVS.md

 #  OWASP Top 10 for Large Language Model Applications 2025 Mapped to ASVS

-This document provides a detailed mapping of the vulnerabilities outlined in the [OWASP Top 10 for LLM Applications: 2025](https://genai.owasp.org) to the [OWASP Application Security Verification Standard (ASVS)](https://owasp.org/ASVS/).
+This repo provides a detailed mapping of the vulnerabilities outlined in the [OWASP Top 10 for LLM Applications: 2025](https://genai.owasp.org) to the [OWASP Application Security Verification Standard (ASVS)](https://owasp.org/ASVS/).
 The goal is to offer developers and security teams a comprehensive view of how to align AI-specific security measures with broader application security standards.

 ## Overview of Vulnerabilities and ASVS Mapping